genieversum/genie-flow/doc/permanent_storage.md

 For every tar file, a record is created in the database `permanent_store.db` which will be stored as `./permanent/db/permanent_store.db`.

-This database contains the table `session`, which is defined as:
+This database contains the table `sessions`, which is defined as:
 ```sql
 CREATE TABLE IF NOT EXISTS sessions (
     session_id TEXT PRIMARY KEY,